Hearing decision timeline

-No. Written decisions (also referred to as determinations) are issued after the Tax Review Officer (TRO) has fully considered the information provided at the hearing, any post-hearing information, and the laws specific to the case.
+Written decisions (also referred to as determinations) are issued after the Tax Review Officer (TRO) has fully considered the information provided at the hearing, any post-hearing information, and the laws specific to the case.
 You will not receive a decision at the hearing.

 After the hearing, the TRO will prepare a written decision and send it to you and your authorized representative.
 If your representative has authorized the Department to communicate by email, then we will send it to the representative by email.
 Otherwise, we will send the decision to your representative by regular US postal mail.